ima-nyush/Critical-Data-Visualization-F19/coding-foundation/README.md

 ![live server](assets/live-server.png)

 great! this is exciting :D you will be able to see everything you work on here.
 Mainly you will work on websites in this class, if you work on them while using ``atom-live-server`` you can see changes you makes in real time.
-In your browser click on the test-page folder I prepared, a website!
-If you want try making a change to the website ``index.html`` file in Atom, save, then return to your browser.
+In your browser click on the ``test-page`` folder I prepared, a website!
+If you want, try making a change to the website ``index.html`` file in Atom, save, then return to your browser.
 Cool right?

 ###### Shutting atom-live-server down